-Note about COVID-19 and mental health:
+Note about mental health:

-The global pandemic has led to extra stress and uncertainty for everyone, but this affects each person in a unique way.
+Stress affects each person in a unique way.
 If you need extra help with course material or have missed something, don't panic-email me and we can set a time to talk.
-If you're freaking out about stuff in general, I'm here to listen and will try to help to the extent that I'm able.
-Carleton also offers a variety of mental health and well-being resources, which can be found at https://carleton.ca/wellness/.
+Carleton also offers a variety of mental health and well-being resources, which can be found at https://wellness.carleton.ca.